mikeshaggy/todo_app/README.md

 # To-do app

-This is a simple to-do app.
+A simple to-do app with command line interface\
 It allows the user to create, read, update and delete tasks from the list.